Infrastructures of Urban Welfare | StadsSalonsUrbains 2025

 Brussels Center For Urban Studies‘ yearly conference cycle StadsSalonsUrbains is back!
 This year, we ask ourselves: What do citizens need to live the lives they desire?
 And does the city still provide the required welfare infrastructures for all?

 These seemingly mundane questions cut to the core of what urban environments mean for people in their daily lives.
-Classic approaches to welfare would see decent living as a matter of income, social security, and access to good quality public services like education and care.
+Welfare and decent living are not only a matter of income, social security, and access to good quality public services like education and care.

-But welfare also involves support systems of a different kind.
-Beyond the hard wiring and plumbing of energy grids, water, and sewerage systems, living a fulfilling life requires access to social infrastructure or community spaces that are essential to socialize, relax, play, discuss, politicize, organize, share, learn, and so much more.
+Beyond the hard wiring and plumbing of energy grids, water, and sewerage systems, living a fulfilling life requires access to social infrastructure or community spaces that are essential to socialize, relax, play, discuss, politicize, organize, share, learn, and much more.

 The restructuring of contemporary cities shows that such welfare infrastructures cannot be taken for granted (if they ever could).
 Pressure on land markets, the creeping privatization of public space, the state’s retreat under permanent austerity, and the shifting legitimacy of civil society have put these infrastructures under severe pressure.